thereadingline/thereadingline.github.io/_pages/2016-books-on-bathurst.md

 permalink: /books-on-bathurst/
 date: 2016-05-28
 distance: 10
-description: Books on Bathurst was voted one of The Best Jane100 Events in Toronto by NOW MAGAZINE and one of The top 12 events for Toronto Bike Month in 2016 by blogTO.
+description: "Books on Bathurst was voted one of The Best Jane100 Events in Toronto by NOW MAGAZINE and one of The top 12 events for Toronto Bike Month in 2016 by blogTO."
 route_src: https://www.google.com/maps/d/u/0/embed?mid=1q4IwCCzsAh-q6YvHmMVYgEjolqY
 future: false
 about: